Boeing XB-15: Design and development

 The specification that produced the XB-15 began in mid-1933 as "Project A", USAAC discussions regarding the possibility of flying a very large bomber with a range of 5000 mi.
-In April 1934 the USAAC contracted with Boeing and Martin to design a bomber capable of carrying 2000 lb at 200 mph over a distance of 5,000 miles.
+In April 1934, the USAAC contracted with Boeing and Martin to design a bomber capable of carrying 2000 lb at 200 mph over a distance of 5,000 miles.
 Boeing gave the project the internal name of Model 294, while the USAAC called it the XB-15.
 Martin's design, the XB-16, was judged inferior by the USAAC before a prototype was built, and was canceled.

 The Boeing design team, headed by Jack Kylstra, initially intended the aircraft to use 2600 hp Allison V-3420 liquid-cooled W engines; since these were not ready, 850 hp Pratt & Whitney R-1830 Twin Wasp air-cooled radial engines were used instead.

 Starting in August 1934, Boeing began designing the Model 299 in answer to a proposal by the USAAC to replace the Martin B-10 bomber.
 The Model 299 design team incorporated elements of the Boeing 247 and the Model 294, especially its use of four engines.
 The Model 299 design team worked alongside Klystra's team, but difficulties in fabricating such a large aircraft slowed progress on the 294.
 The Model 299 flew first, on 28 July 1935.

 In mid-1935, the USAAC combined Project A with Project D; a proposal asking for "the maximum feasible range into the future."
 The combined program was designated BLR for "Bomber, Long Range".
 The XB-15 was renamed the XBLR-1; it was joined under the BLR program by two other projects: one from Douglas Aircraft, the XBLR-2 which later became the XB-19; and one from Sikorsky Aircraft called the XBLR-3, later canceled.
-The next year, the XBLR was dropped and the Boeing prototype was once again the XB-15.
+The next year, the XBLR designation was dropped and the Boeing prototype was once again the XB-15.

 Unusual features that the XB-15 pioneered included an autopilot, deicing equipment, and two gasoline generators used as auxiliary power units (independent of the main engines) to power the 110-volt electrical system.
 The main engines were serviceable in flight using an access tunnel inside the wing.
 The aircraft contained a sizable crew compartment with bunkbeds, a galley and a lavatory.
-Finally, in September 1937 construction was finished, and on 15 October it first flew.
+Finally, in September 1937, construction was finished, and it first flew on 15 October.
 Its double-wheel main landing gear remained down from takeoff to landing.
 On 2 December 1937, the XB-15 flew from Seattle to Wright Field in Ohio to be accepted by the USAAC for testing.